VaultaFoundation/docs/native/06_guides/02_create-an-nft.md

 > 👀 **Want to just create an NFT?**
 >
 > In this tutorial we are going to discuss creating an NFT that follows Ethereum's ERC721
-> standard so that we can dig into some EOS development using a clear standard.
+> standard so that we can dig into some Vaulta development using a clear standard.
 >
 > **However**, if you want to create an NFT that follows the [**Atomic Assets**](https://github.com/pinknetworkx/atomicassets-contract) standard which
-> is more common on the EOS Network, you can visit the [Atomic Assets NFT Creator](https://eos.atomichub.io/creator)
+> is more common on Vaulta, you can visit the [Atomic Assets NFT Creator](https://eos.atomichub.io/creator)
 > where you can easily create an NFT that will instantly be listed on the AtomicHub marketplace without deploying any code.

 ## What is an NFT Standard?